dorlib/IMDB-Project/README.md

 Also grapqhl and gqlgen, which makes the client Request to the server.
 The app has fully working authentication and authorization processes!

+## In progress
+1. Data dashboard with saprated UI for developers but with the same backend & database.
+2. carrerrs page which will run on the same UI but with different backend & databse.

 ---

 ## Running the Application Yourself